comnetslabunsri/datasets/README.md

 ### Message Queue Telemetry Transport Protocol on Internet of Thing Dataset

-This dataset is available at Zenodo, kindly to download it throught [Message Queue Telemetry Transport (MQTT) Protocol on Internet of Thing Dataset](https://zenodo.org/record/4436172#.X_7KtHUzaNc)
+This dataset is available at Zenodo, kindly to download it through [Message Queue Telemetry Transport (MQTT) Protocol on Internet of Thing Dataset](https://zenodo.org/record/4436172#.X_7KtHUzaNc)

 #### Publications
 **Performance Analysis of Message Queue Telemetry Transport (MQTT) Protocol on Internet of Thing (IoT)** _`status : on review`_